-See details on these proposed expenditures below under CIP highlights and recommendations for 2022.
+See details on these proposed expenditures below under CIP highlights and recommendations for 2024.

-CIP highlights for 2022
+CIP highlights for 2024

-Capital Reserves: The Committee is recommending targeting a consistent, yearly tax impact of approximately \$275,000 to cover capital improvements.
+Capital Reserve Funding Target: The Committee has recommended targeting a consistent, yearly tax impact of approximately \$290,000 to cover capital improvements.
 This value was selected based on past data and future projections to be sustainable for the Town's needs into the foreseeable future.
 To achieve this goal, the CIP recommends the use of Capital Reserve accounts (to which funds would be added or subtracted to achieve the targeted tax impact) in conjunction with bond or lease financing when appropriate.
+For 2024, the Committee is recommending staying below this target for capital expenditures in light of state funding received in 2023 for bridge repairs and to counter an exceptional Town budget increase due to inflation and the town-wide reassessment cost.